-As a freshman, you will learn to engage with relevant issues pertaining American society.
+As a senior, you will learn to engage with relevant issues pertaining American society.
 You will develop a foundation that prepares you for the high school and college environments.

 As a senior, your postsecondary plans shift from concept to reality.
 You will experience profound periods of reflection as you share your story with institutions.
 You will engage with the community, developing an innovative, timely solution as your Capstone project.
 Your collective experiences, time and effort will culminate in options that enable you to leave AOC and embark on your next journey towards making the world a better place.

 "This is a quote from one of the teachers, where they talk about the senior year experience in academics."